What is spoon-feeding a lawn?

 I spoon feed my front lawn every week – or two weeks depending on the weather – with Kelp4Less Extreme Blend, Humic Acid, Calcium Carbonate, and Molasses Powder.
-This is ideal especially as we approach the hotter summer days ahead, where you may want to cut back on you typical fertilization, or eliminate completely.
+This is ideal especially as we approach the hotter summer days ahead, where you may want to cut back on your typical fertilization or eliminate completely.

-You can also spoon feed in the fall time when you decide to nitrogen blitz – or apply a 0.5 lbs of nitrogen per 1,000 sq. ft. every two weeks in the fall to get 1 lb. of N per 1,000 sq. ft. in a month.
+You can also spoon-feed in the fall time when you decide to nitrogen blitz – or apply 0.5 lbs of nitrogen per 1,000 sq. ft. every two weeks in the fall to get 1 lb. of N per 1,000 sq. ft. in a month.